-The proposal would result in 9 instances of negligible adverse impact and 5 instances of minor adverse impact on identified designated heritage assets.
-This is significantly reduced assessed impact from the approved development onsite.
+This is a reduced assessed impact from the approved development on-site.
 Principally, this is because Historic England Guidelines have changed since the original applications were approved.
 The 2016 Heritage Statement evaluated the potential impact of T1 & T2 collectively in line with HE's then adopted Guidance on 'Seeing history in the view' (2011).
 This methodology has been discontinued by Historic England as a useful test of visual heritage impact and replaced with 'Historic Environment Good Practice Advice in Planning: 3 (2nd Edition, December 2017)'.
 The revised guidance makes clear that the 'heritage interest' in views is a matter of the contribution of views to the significance of heritage assets, and in allowing that significance to be appreciated.
 The current proposals have been assessed using the up-to-date guidance methodology.

-The apparent change in effects in some viewpoints represents the use of the appropriate Historic England 2017 assessment of 'setting' methodology to determine the indirect heritage impact rather than the change to the view.
+The apparent change in effects in some viewpoints represents the use of the updated Historic England 2017 assessment of 'setting' methodology to determine the indirect heritage impact rather than the change to the view.
 Under this up-to-date analysis, the change to the experience and appreciation of the identified heritage assets are not significantly changed or diminished by the development, despite its addition to the background of the streetscape compositions.